NovembreLab/NovembreLab.github.io/_pages/links.md

 Here are some useful links to resources that are interesting...

 ### Resources regarding Genetic Information Non-Discrimination and Privacy Protections
-Here is a set of links for gaining more background on issues of genetic discrimination, privacy, and their history.
-This list is focused on the history in United States at the time being, and in particular focuses on understanding the 2008 Genetic Information Non-Discrimination Act and state-level laws that have been proposed or passed since GINA.
+Here is a set of links for gaining more background on the topic genetic non-discrimination and privacy.
+This list is focused on the recent history in United States at the time being, and in particular focuses on understanding the 2008 Genetic Information Non-Discrimination Act and state-level laws that have been proposed or passed since GINA.
 This is very much a work-in-progress.
-Recommended readings are very welcome.
-Please email John (jnovembre at uchicago dot edu) with your suggestions.
+Recommendations are very welcome, and please email John (jnovembre at uchicago dot edu) with your suggestions.

 - General reference:
 	- Council for Responsible Genetics’s Project page